-Prepare to practice as a solicitor in England or Wales: completing our course will allow you to move on to take a training contract.
+Prepare to practice as a solicitor in England or Wales: completing our LPC course will allow you to move on to take a training contract.
 You will explore a number of areas of practicing law, and keep up to date with the latest opportunities in the legal profession.
 Thanks to our flexible teaching, you will have time to follow these opportunities up, too.

-Our high staff-to-student ratio means we can give you an excellent level of pastoral care, addressing your individual needs and supporting your transition from undergraduate study to the Legal Practice Course, and from the Legal Practice Course to training contracts and employment.
+We will offer you an excellent level of pastoral care, addressing your individual needs and supporting your transition from undergraduate study to the Legal Practice Course, and from the Legal Practice Course to training contracts and employment.

-Course Leader: Christopher Menzies
+Course Leader: Richard Mallett

-This course will prepare you for life as a practising solicitor in England or Wales, and allow you to continue on to the two-year training contract that will fully qualify you for professional practice*.
+Our LPC course will prepare you for life as a practising solicitor in England or Wales, and allow you to continue on to the two-year training contract that will fully qualify you for professional practice*.